 Each heat will be tallied by simple ascending progression, i.e., The first finisher receives one point, the next two points etc.

 A redress must be directed to the RD at the time of the incident; the RD will determine its validity.
 A request for redress shall be based on a claim or possibility that a boat's finishing place in a heat, through no fault of its own, has been made significantly worse by:

-a) Physical damage because of the action of a boat that was breaking a rule of RSS 2005-2008
+a) Physical damage because of the action of a boat that was breaking a rule of the current RSS

-b) A boat against which a penalty has been imposed under a rule of RSS 2005-2008.
+b) A boat against which a penalty has been imposed under a rule of the current RSS.

 A redress score shall be calculated after the final heat by averaging the skipper’s points for all other heats minus a throw-out if applicable.
 That average will then be recorded as his score for that heat.